GICV_ABPR, Virtual Machine Aliased Binary Point Register

 - For AArch64 implementations, ICC_BPR1_EL1 provides equivalent functionality.

-The value contained in this register is one greater than the actual applied binary point value, as described in 'Priority grouping' in the GICv3 Architecture Specification.
+The value contained in this register is one greater than the actual applied binary point value, as described in 'Priority grouping' in ARM® Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0 (ARM IHI 0069).

 GICV_ABPR can be accessed through the memory-mapped interfaces: